mountetna/janus/README.md

 ## Via web portal

 Project permissions may be managed for each user by browsing to `JANUS_HOST/project/:project_name`, e.g. https://janus.example.org/project/my_project.
 This page includes forms to alter roles and privileged data access for each user in your project, disable a user's access to your project, or add a new user to the project with a given role.

+## Development with Docker

+Most mountetna projects include docker-compose files that run their respective services in isolation, but janus is unique in that *it composes* all the other mountetna docker-compose files and runs them all as one group.

+This all works through the `Makefile`'s management of the `composed.yml` file.

+### Useful commands

+* `make help` shows all make file commands.
+* `make up` brings up any services not currently running.
+Requires `metis` to be checked out next to the `janus` folder.
+* `make down` bring all services down.
+* `make logs`  shows recent logs in all services
+* `make console` opens an irb session in the janus app context
+* `make bash` opens a bash session in the janus bash context.

+### Local DNS / config.yml

+To make authorization redirects and ssl work, you'll need to adjust your system's `hosts` resolution.
+Depending on what type of system you have you'll need to edit one of `dnsmasq`, `/etc/hosts`, `systemd-resolved` or `c:\windows\system32\drivers\etc\hosts`

+You'll want entries for `janus.development.local` and `metis.development.local` pointing to localhost.

+docker-compose will run the `caddy` webserver to provide ssl to inside the docker services.
+However, ssl is provided via self signed certificates.
+You'll need to add the `certs/rootCA.pem` file to your system's trusted root CA store, or add an exception to your browser.

+Adding new services involves using `mkcert` to create new domain certs into the `certs` directory, and adding a new entry to `Caddyfile` tying the cert, the subdomain, and the docker-internal url.